-To be honest, we weren’t overly excited to go to Zagreb.
-The only reason we went was to help break up the long bus trip from Budapest to Plitvice Lakes National Park.
+To be honest, we weren’t overly excited about our planned day Zagreb with kids.
+The only reason we went was to help break up the long bus trip from Budapest to Plitvice Lakes National Park with kids.
 Our Lonely Planet said the best things to do in Zagreb were to have coffee and to visit the Museum of Broken Relationships as its top attraction, so we went in with pretty low expectations.

 So is Zagreb worth visiting?
 Spoiler alert!
 After a rocky start, Zagreb more than redeemed itself and greatly exceeded our expectations.

 The walk from the bus station to our apartment was through a pretty rundown neighborhood – the buildings were all run down and graffiti covering every surface.
 We were a little worried we made a mistake deciding to spend a day here.